cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-socket.md

 Note that the Socket jailbreak is not “persistent” (meaning it does not remain installed after a reboot).
 You will need to re-run the exploit after every reboot.
 You will be instructed on how to do this.

+Please also note that currently, Terminal and mTerminal do not work with this Jailbreak method due to codeSigning issues.
+Please use a different jailbreak method, such as [h3lix](https://ios.cfw.guide/installing-h3lix/) if you plan on using these tweaks.

 Due to how custom applications are installed to the device, in most cases you will need to reinstall the Socket jailbreak application to your device every 7 days from your computer.

 We will use Sideloadly to install the application to your device.